JuliaRegistries/Registrator.jl/README.md

 *Note*: Only *collaborators* on the package repository and *public members* on the organization the package is under are allowed to register.
 If you are not a collaborator, you can request a collaborator trigger registrator in a GitHub issue or a comment on a commit.

-If you want to register as a private member you should host your own instance of Registrator, see [docs.md](https://github.com/JuliaRegistries/Registrator.jl/blob/master/docs.md)
+If you want to register as a private member you should host your own instance of Registrator, see the [documentation](https://juliaregistries.github.io/Registrator.jl/stable/hosting/).

 ### Release notes